• Home /

 Should I switch to a shorter loan term for a lower rate?

-Do certain mortgage programs give lower mortgage rate to home buyers?
+Do certain mortgage programs offer lower rates to home buyers?

-First-time buyers can get a mortgage rate discount through the FHFA First-Time Home Buyer Mortgage Rate Discount program.
-Discounts are automatic.
+First-time buyers may automatically receive a rate discount through the FHFA First-Time Home Buyer Mortgage Rate Discount program.
+Ask your lender for more details.

-Who has lower mortgage rates: a mortgage broker or a bank?
+Who has lower mortgage rates: a broker or a bank?

 How do I negotiate with my lender for lower mortgage rates?